FIREWORK SAFETY TIPS

 Adults Handle Fireworks –

-Consuming alcohol or drugs increases the possibility of misuse or injury to yourself and others.
+Consuming drugs or alcohol increases the possibility of misuse or injury to yourself and others.

 Use Hard, Flat, & Level Surfacing –